LLC Protection Explained: What Does an LLC Protect You From?

 What Type of Liability Protection Do You Get with an LLC?

-According to 2024 demographic data, LLCs are now the most prevalent form of small business ownership in the U.S., comprising approximately 42.9% of all small businesses — a significant increase from 35% just a few years ago [1].
+According to 2024 demographic data, LLCs are now the most prevalent form of small business ownership in the U.S., comprising approximately 42.9% of all small businesses — up from around 35% just a few years ago [1].

-LLC owners' liability protection depends on state law and the type of claim being asserted against the business.
+That said, this protection isn't a blanket guarantee.
+It depends on your state's laws and the specific type of claim being made against the business.

 In addition, personal assets may still be vulnerable if you fail to form an LLC properly or maintain adequate insurance coverage.